BarnesFoundation/dams-sync/README.md

 Currently, deployment of this sync is a manual process as we only have 1 environment for the process — the Production environment.

-The typical deployment setup would look like this
+The typical deployment setup would look like this - first you build the executable, then deploy it.

+Build

 1. Pull this code repository and run `npm install` to install the needed dependencies
 2. Deploy an empty database schema on AWS (or local for local development) and make note of the needed values for the `.env` file
 3. Get the credentials for connecting to the TMS database
 4. Populate the `.env` file accordingly
 5. Run `npm run build` to create the Windows executable for the sync ([pkg](https://www.npmjs.com/package/pkg "pkg") is used to do this)

+Deploy

-6. Deploy the created Windows executable and a production-ready version of the `.env` file to the machine that will be running the sync
+1. Deploy the created Windows executable and a production-ready version of the `.env` file to the machine that will be running the sync
-7. Set up Windows Task Scheduler or some other scheduler to execute the executable such that it runs the process periodically
+2. Set up Windows Task Scheduler or some other scheduler to execute the executable such that it runs the process periodically

 The `npm start` command starts the sync.
 During each run, the sync checks if the connected NetX Intermediate Database has the proper table structure and columns.